Creative And Performing Arts

 When you study music at the University of Newcastle practical experience forms an integral part of your program and as such we provide access to industry level facilities and resources.

-Music students enjoy access to the City Precinct library which houses a specialist collection focusing on classical European and Australian contemporary music as well as over 32,000 musical scores and collections in music therapy and ethnomusicology.
+Music students also enjoy access to the City Precinct library which houses a specialist collection focusing on classical European and Australian contemporary music as well as musical scores and collections in music therapy and ethnomusicology.

 HAROLD LOBB CONCERT HALL

 The Harold Lobb Concert Hall is a premier facility, which is in constant demand for concerts by local, interstate and international artists as it is regarded as one of the finest acoustic venues in Australia .
 This 400 seat concert hall is also available for University staff and students, as well as members of the public to hire for private functions.
 Additionally, our creative production, recording and computer labs are available for all types of classes.

 As well as providing lessons in classical music performance, we open our doors to all styles of music.
 You can often hear rock, jazz, pop, folk and electronic sounds emanating from our buildings.